OCD & Anxiety treatment in Cleveland: Frequently Asked Questions

 What is the difference between Cognitive-Behavioral Therapy and Exposure with Response Prevention?

 Exposure with Response Prevention (ERP) is a special form of Cognitive-Behavioral Therapy (CBT).
-Despite the name, CBT is actually not actually a single therapy but actually describes a group of therapies.
+Despite the name, CBT is actually not actually a single therapy but describes a group of therapies.
 CBT refers collectively to both Cognitive Therapies (CT) and Behavioral Therapies (BT).
 CT and BT are often combined into the term CBT because both therapies share many overlapping features such as being solution focused, short-term and based on scientific research.
 Also, many therapists will use techniques from both BT and CT when trying to help clients.

 Sadly, there are many different terms that tend to mean similar (but not identical) things and it can get quite confusing for clients.
 As such, please see our blog post that discusses the above concepts in greater detail.